campbell-joshua/WRA410Syllabus/README.md

     -I used a table with a solid white border so it would pop off the background.
     I increased the width of the cells so the words are not as squished and centered the text in the cells.

 5. Reformat the Student Groups.
 Use a different color for links, add a title for each group, seperate each student.
 Use multiple columns for the divs.

+    -I used a grid layout to organize the names better.
+I updated the link color to the page and decided that I liked how it looked so I applied it to the rest of the site.
+Some changes will need to be made to the schedule page because of this but that will be addressed later.

 6. Add navgation to the Schedule webpage.